Types of Degrees Appliance Installation/Repair Majors Are Getting

 What Appliance Installation/Repair Majors Need to Know

-In an O*NET survey, appliance installation and repair technology/technician majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+O*NET surveyed people in occupations related to appliance installation and repair technology/technician and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Appliance Installation and Repair Technology/Technician Majors

 Appliance Installation and Repair Technology/Technician majors often go into careers in which the following knowledge areas are important: